AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/use-vibes-sms-messages-in-smart-list-triggers-and-filters-3.md

 NEW DOC

-After you [create a Vibes SMS message](/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/create-a-vibes-sms-message.md){target="_blank"}, you'll want to use Smart List triggers and filters within a Smart Campaign to get the benefits.
+After you [create an SMS message](/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/create-an-sms-message.md){target="_blank"}, you'll want to use Smart List triggers and filters within a Smart Campaign to get the benefits.
 Here's how.

 1. In My Marketo, click **Marketing Activities**.